No, it is not the same as fresh; sometimes it’s even better!

 I also make rosemary oil.
 Rosemary is my problem child.
 Dried rosemary is difficult to use, you can’t just sprinkle it on a quick dish because it is so tough and, well, like needles!
 You have to let it lend its flavor in long, slow cooking, or sequestered in a bouquet garni.
 Rosemary is not hardy here, so I use it with great flourish during the growing season, then pot it up and bring it into the house.
 It does not last long – I overuse it, and it dries out easily, so while it is still healthy and wonderful in flavor and aroma, I infuse some of my favorite olive oil (same method as the sage) with the crushed leaves and stems.
 Try roasting potatoes or chicken with this!
 You won’t want to be without it!

 My French tarragon ended up in champagne vinegar!
 Sterilize a bottle or jar in your dishwasher.
 Thoroughly clean and dry the tarragon, then bruise it slightly.
 Immediately put it in a bottle and cover with the champagne or white wine vinegar.
-Let it set for a few weeks, then strain and rebottle.
+Let it set for a few weeks, then strain and rebottle, adding a last beautiful stem of the tarragon if you still have it.
 This makes a lovely vinaigrette one part vinegar to two or three parts oil depending on how acidic you want it to be.
+Or, use it in your Béarnaise Sauce!

 Although the fresh herbs from my garden will soon be a thing of the past, the dried herbs will provide tons of flavor.
 There are some applications, such as roasting vegetables or protein at high heat, where the dried herbs hold up better, while the fresh herbs tend to burn.